12 Dog-Friendly Bars And Pubs To Visit On Your Next Walk

-If you know where to look, Sydney has got plenty of dog-friendly pubs and bars more than willing to let your beloved pooch come sit inside or enter into the beer garden.
-Some will even give ’em a drink or a treat.
+If you know where to look, Sydney has got it all.
+From live music every night of the week to off-the-hook rooftops bars, boozy bottomless brunches, and local markets, there’s plenty to do.
+But, what about dog-friendly pubs and bars that are more than willing to let your beloved pooch come sit inside or enter into the beer garden?

 For the love of dogs, The Albion Hotel welcomes pooches of all sizes into its beer garden.
 There’s just one rule: they’ve got to get to be out by 8pm.